 Once installed, you should run

-If you add new pages or rename existing pages, you'll need to restart the server for those changes to take effect.
+If you add new pages or rename existing pages, those changes will be to take effect shortly, so you don't need to restart the server.

-For more information on how to use GitDocs read the GitDocs guide.
+For more information on how to use Docusaurus, read the Docusaurus docs.

 We ask that you avoid trivializing terms when contributing to documentation.
 This includes words like "just", "simply", "easy", "obvious", and "straightforward".
 You can learn more about why we want to avoid this kind of language in this blog post.

 Generally speaking, the documentation hosted on this site is informal.
 There is no need to make things more complicated by writing these articles like a textbooks.

 However, it's expected that contributions to these documents are reasonably structured and mostly free of spelling and grammar errors.
 For this reason, if you submit a PR you might be asked to make changes before your PR is merged.